Next generation agricultural extension: social relations for practice change

 Location

-The research is located in 5 communes in Battambang and Pailin Provinces in Northwest Cambodia:
+The research is located in Battambang and Pailin Provinces in Northwest Cambodia.
+Use our interactive map below to learn more about the sites we are currently active in.

 People